firemodels/bot/Bundlebot/README.md

    2. `cd Firemodels_bundle/bot/Bundlebot/scripts`
    3. `./BUILD_smv_manuals.sh`

 3. **Build the bundle.**  After the FDS and smokeview manuals are built, run the script `BUILD_release_bundle.sh` in the firebot account (type: `sudo su - firebot` to switch accounts).
 The same script can be run on a Linux and OSX computer.
 While testing, run the script `BUILD_test_release.sh`.
 After building the bundles, these scripts upload them to the GitHub [test_bundles](https://github.com/firemodels/test_bundles) repository so that they can be tested before being published.
 Edit this file and change the fds and smv hash and tags for a different release.
+To build a Windows bundle run the scripot `BUILD_release_bundle.bat` on a Windows PC.
    1. switch to the firebot account if not already there (type: `sudo su - firebot`)
    2. `cd Firemodels_bundle/bot/Bundlebot/scripts`
    3. type: `./BUILD_release_bundle.sh` if building an `official` bundle, type `./BUILD_test_bundle.sh` if building a test bundle.
-The only difference between these two options is where the bundles are uploaded.
+Likewise, type `BUILD_release_bundle` or `BUILD_test_bundle` on a PC to build a Windows bundle.
+The only difference between release and test scripts is where the bundles are uploaded.

    ### Summary